EthanJWright/foundryvtt-importer/README.md

 **NOTE**

-Importing Reddit table collections is great when paired with the [Table Ninja](https://github.com/Adriannom/fvtt-module-table-ninja) module.
+Importing Reddit table collections are great when paired with the [Table Ninja](https://github.com/Adriannom/fvtt-module-table-ninja) module.

 ---